-If you're a fan of Gates Bar-B-Q, try this Gates BBQ sauce recipe and see if you don't think it's a pretty darned good homemade version of the popular Kansas City sauce.
+If you're a fan of Gates ribs and brisket, try this Gates BBQ sauce recipe and see if you don't think it's a pretty good homemade version of the popular Kansas City sauce.
 To me, it tastes pretty close to the real thing.

 Gates Bar-B-Q has been around since 1946, with the first store located at 19th and Vine in Kansas City, Missouri.
-With KC being located in the center of the nation, the city is convenient spot for conventions, and for that reasons Gates has gained popularity with people from all over the United States.
+With KC being located in the center of the nation, the city is convenient spot for conventions, one of the reasons Gates has gained popularity with people from all over the United States.

 This recipe was supposedly shared with viewers of the Martha Stewart show by none other than Mr. Gates himself.
 It's probably not an exact duplication of the commercially produced sauce, but it comes pretty darned close.